Werner-Staeblein/Project-1/README.md

 # Accessibility

 - use of aria labels with descriptive alt text for images and tags to procide information for screenreaders
+- use of ARIA roles and aria-label to ensure smooth experience with screenreaders

-<span style="color:red; font-weight:bold;">Site was checked with __Google Lighthouse was used__ to verify tht color balance is sufficient to have best possible access for users with color blindness</span>
+- Website was checked with Google Lighthouse for color balance to be sufficient and to have best possible access for users with color blindness

-## Visual effects
+# Visual effects

-# Hover on buttons
+## Hover on buttons
 Some subtle highlighting of background-color on hover/focus state for buttons

-# Buttons
+## Buttons
 Uniform styling of all buttons across all the different pages sith subtle uniform hover/focus-state effect

 # Features